Urinary Incontinence in Men

 - Drink enough fluids.
 Don't avoid drinking fluid because you are worried about leaking urine.

 - Take a fibre supplement with psyllium (such as Metamucil) or calcium polycarbophil (such as Prodiem) daily.
-Start with a small dose and very slowly increase the dose over a month or more.
+Read and follow all instructions on the label.

 - Schedule time each day for a bowel movement.
 Having a daily routine may help.
 Take your time and do not strain when having a bowel movement.